 Historical Photographs and Information:

-My father works for the government of Davis County in Utah and one day I came into his work and noticed file cases filled with old 1958 aerial photographs of the Davis County area.
+My father worked for the government of Davis County in Utah and one day I came into his work and noticed file cases filled with old 1958 aerial photographs of the Davis County area.
 We were both curious and decided to find what our hometown (Kaysville) looked like back in 1958.
 Not surprising, things looked VERY different.
 We then looked over a few maps of the Fruit Heights Mining area.
-Back in the day, there seemed to be quite the operation going on just to the east of Kaysville.
+Back in the day, there seemed to be quite the operation going on here.
 The broken mining buildings that you see in my pictures are remnants of a major operation that once took place.
 You can also see in the pictures that the gravel pit to to the north was also a big operation.
 The rifle range seemed to be in the beginning stages too we noticed.